digst/cloud/design.md

 #### Service Lifecycle
 Transparent governance process are necessary for Platform Consumers to evaluate fit-for-porpuse of the operating model.

-**[Customer driven]** The service life cycle of GovCloud is based on consumer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.
+**[Consumer driven]** The service life cycle of GovCloud is based on consumer needs, in a feature catalogue maintained by SIT, and prioritized by a joint public group lead by DIGST in corporation with SIT.

 Establishment of platform services, changes to service level agreements and exposed interfaces are the primary areas of governance.
 To support the principle of vendor neutrality supported interfaces most be carefully curated.
 And the choices should support the more general 'business' strategy.

 In a two-way negotiation between consumer and provider on individal projects, the overall strategic goals of goverment-it is at risk of taking second priority.
 To ensure the allignment of overall strategy and it-roadmaps the responsibility of roadmap decisions is placed with the Platform Policy Owner.

-**[Support lifetime]** Each supported technology, interface and platform service in GovCloud has a planned minimum lifetime.
+**[Support lifetime]** Each supported feature (technology, interface or platform service) in GovCloud has a planned minimum lifetime supporting Cloud Consumers long term planing.

 The products used to implement the platform will likely have many features that are less desirable to have an application depend on.
 To support the principle of vendor neutrality (and its goal of moveable applications) only a subset of said features is selected and supported.